manojtrek/enterprise-bos-agent/README.md

 # Enterprise BOS Agent

 A flexible framework for integrating, orchestrating, and securing interactions with external APIs.
-This library leverages agent-based architectures, mesh networking, and OAuth to streamline API communication and management.
+This library leverages agent-based architectures, with security technique OAuth, Basic, JWT, etc to streamline DatMesh and API communication and management.

 ## Overview